geenasmith/CSC485C/README.md

 export PKG_CONFIG_PATH=path_to_CSC485C_repo/pkgconfig
 ```

-Modify opencv.pc in pkgconfig: change prefix to
+Modify the prefix in opencv.pc under pkgconfig to
 > /home/**your_username**/local